 “Just ninety years earlier, the most notorious of all such deeds happened on Henry Dangar’s Myall Creek in northwestern New South Wales.
 This massacre is remembered, not because it was more brutal and bloody than a hundred similiar events; it was not , but because it was better documented and because of what it showed about the values and assumptions of white society at the time…”

 Soon after the arrests, a group of wealthy graziers meeting at Patrick’s Plain (now Singleton) pledged three hundred pounds to fee the Colony’s best lawyers for the defence.
-At the first trial, the men were found not guilty, but seven of them were found guilty and hanged at a second trial.
+At the first trial, the men were found not guilty, but seven were found guilty and hanged at a second trial.
 Professor Ward found the general attitude of the population summed up in the newspaper of the times:

 “Most newspapers deplored the hangings while glossing over the original crime.
 Some like the Sydney Herald of October 5th, 1838, roundly declared that Aborigines were less than human beings and called, in effect, for their extermination.”

-One would have imagined that there would have been few if any massacres of the Aborigines after the hangings, but it seems all the big massacres in the head of the Macleay River (my mother’s country) followed Myall Creek.
+One would have imagined that there would have been few, if any, massacres of the Aborigines after the hangings, but it seems all the big massacres in the head of the Macleay River (my mother’s country) followed Myall Creek.
 There was.
-However, a significant change in the way massacres was carried out, and the Falls Country lent itself particularly well to this change.
+However, a significant change in the way massacres were carried out, and the Falls Country lent itself particularly well to this change.

-Racism did not exist in our family despite the invasion and occupation of stolen lands, the segregation of schools, cinemas, being banned from entering a bar, fringe dwellers on the outskirts of town hidden away because the white man deemed us unfit to associate with the white population.
+Racism did not exist in our family despite the invasion and occupation of stolen lands, the segregation of schools and cinemas, being banned from entering a bar, and fringe dwellers on the outskirts of town hidden away because the white man deemed us unfit to associate with the white population.
 The Origine people were led to believe they were of little value.
 The colonial authorities did not recognise my people as human and categorised them as flora and fauna.

 My grandmother’s parting words were the last time I saw her alive; “never forget where you come from.”
-I was never deterred by maternal grandparents to stop being Black and learning culture.
-When I was age seven, My grandmother told me I could be ANYTHING I wanted.
-Since I was a little girl, I have wanted to be an Aborigine living in the Dreamtime.
+My maternal grandparents never deterred me from stopping being Black and learning about the culture.
+When I was seven, My grandmother told me I could be ANYTHING I wanted.
+Since I was a little girl, I have wanted to be an Aborigine living in Dreamtime.